 American black bears found in Yosemite National Park have long been of intense interest to park visitors and managers.
 Seeing one of the approximately 300 to 500 black bears in Yosemite can evoke excitement, awe, and fear.
-Visitors who spot a bear sauntering across a meadow or eating berries in a forest should consider themselves lucky.

 Visitors who encounter a bear should keep their distance for safety and respect for themselves and the animal.
 If visitors see a black bear in undeveloped areas, they should remain at least 50 yards from it.
 If they encounter a bear in developed areas, they should stand their ground and scare the bear away by raising their arms and making very loud noises.
 Black bears may show dominance by bluff charging, especially when guarding food or cubs.
 Attacks are rare, and no one has been killed or seriously injured by a black bear in Yosemite.

-When visiting, visitors should expect black bears to attempt amazing acts to obtain human food.
+When visiting Yosemite, visitors should expect black bears to attempt amazing acts to obtain human food.
 If food has been left in a car, bears will break vehicle windows, bend car frames, and pop open camper shells.
 To get into a trunk, they will enter the passenger area and claw through the back seat.
 Learn about Yosemite’s bear management and food storage regulations for campgrounds, trailheads, lodging and wilderness.

-Source (more on Bear Management page):
+References (more on Bear Management page):